-- a) calculate the difference between what the panels have generated as income (through the FIT and savings) for Mr A and Mr R and what the sales paperwork set out as being the annual "total income savings", and - b) add simple interest to that amount at the rate of 8% a year (from 26 November 2017 to the date of settlement), and pay the total to Mr A and Mr R (either directly or via the CMC).
+- a) calculate the difference between what the panels have generated as income (through the FIT and savings) for Mr A and Mrs S and what the sales paperwork set out as being the annual "total income savings", and - b) add simple interest to that amount at the rate of 8% a year, and pay the total to Mr A and Mrs S (either directly or via the CMC).

-To ensure that Mr A and Mr R don't lose out going forward, Shawbrook must then:
+To ensure that Mr A and Mrs S don't lose out going forward, Shawbrook must then:

-c) calculate the average annual underperformance percentage so far, and assume that the panels will continue to underperform at that rate through to the conclusion of the finance agreement,

-- d) recalculate the "total income savings" for each year going forward until the conclusion of the finance agreement, having applied the percentage reduction identified in paragraph c) above, - e) pay Mr A and Mr R the difference between the revised amounts calculated in paragraph d) above and the "total income savings" set out in the sales paperwork.
+- c) calculate the average annual underperformance percentage so far, and assume that the panels will continue to underperform at that rate through to the conclusion of the finance agreement, - d) recalculate the "total income savings" for each year going forward until the conclusion of the finance agreement, having applied the percentage reduction identified in paragraph c) above, - e) pay Mr A and Mrs S the difference between the revised amounts calculated in paragraph d) above and the "total income savings" set out in the sales paperwork.

-I also direct Shawbrook to pay £100 compensation for the inconvenience caused.
+I also direct Shawbrook to pay £100 compensation for the inconvenience caused, in addition to the £200 it has already offered in its final response.